oroinc/documentation/backend/architecture/framework/index.rst

 :ref:`How to Add an Extension to the OroPlatform Extensions Store <dev-cookbook-framework-how-to-add-extension-to-marketplace>` article for the details on how to do this.

+.. admonition:: Business Tip

+   Are you looking for |digital transformation examples in manufacturing|?
+Discover business cases and digitization success stories in our article.

 Related Cookbook Articles
 -------------------------